 GE Kujenga is our sustainability program in Africa.
 The word kujenga means “build” in Swahili, and GE is a partner in building Africa’s sustainable future.
-Our approach is to empower people by building valuable skills, equip communities with new tools and technology, and elevate ideas that are helping to solve Africa’s challenges.
+Our approach is to empower people by building valuable skills and equipping communities with new tools and technology, and to elevate ideas that are helping to address Africa’s challenges.

 At GE, we are committed to Africa’s sustainable development operating under GE’s hallmarks of responsible leadership and operational excellence.
 Embodying kujenga means that while we run our businesses, we also ensure that we are making a difference—creating value for societies in ways that also support the Company’s business strategy.
 As our presence in Africa grows, so does our effort to be responsible citizens in the community.

 GE is committed to empowering the communities in which it operates by providing skills training and developing leaders.
 As a major employer in Africa, it is vital that we collaborate with local institutions to develop strong workforces and create opportunities for further growth.
 At GE, we know that empowering local communities not only benefits local stakeholders, but also contributes to our overall objective of building stronger markets.
 By investing in people, we are ultimately investing in this continent.